-- (a) Where a Coach is suspended under Part E (Disciplinary) of this Policy Handbook, the AFL or relevant State Football Body (in consultation with the AFL) may issue a Citation Notice to that Coach in addition to the original suspension. - (b) Following the issue of a Citation Notice to a Coach, the AFL will record that Citation Notice on the Coach's Coach.AFL account.
+- (a) Where a Coach is suspended under Part E (Disciplinary) of this Policy Handbook, the AFL or relevant State Football Body (in consultation with the AFL) may issue a Citation Notice to that Coach in addition to the original suspension. - (b) Following the issue of a Citation Notice to a Coach, the AFL will record that Citation Notice on the Coach's disciplinary record in the Competition Management Platform.

-[Guidance note: Refer to Section 7.]
-If a Coach receives three Citation Notices, then that Coach may lose their Accreditation in accordance with Section 7.]
+[Guidance note: Refer to Section $\underline{7}$.
+If a Coach receives three Citation Notices, then that Coach may lose their Accreditation in accordance with Section $\underline{7}$.]